 Courses offered range from Abnormal Psychology to Child and Adolescent Development and Theories of Personality.
 Courses are designed for easy transfer to many bachelor’s degree programs

 The department offers one degree:

-A new Bachelor of Arts (BA) degree in Psychology is now available at the Anoka-Ramsey.
+Also see the Bachelor of Arts (BA) in Psychology offered at Anoka-Ramsey

 Meet Our Students and Alumni

 Meet Kirsten KennedyKirsten KennedyMnTCAssociate in Arts

 "It was so reassuring to know that if I have a question or need help, resources and counseling were always accessible.
 There were opportunities to participate in clubs and senate for every student.
 Most important to me was the access and ability to communicate with my instructors when I needed extra help or had a scheduling conflict."

 Meet Shannon GlennShannon GlennMnTCAA Psychology Emphasis

 “Education shapes the future.
 It is important for everyone to get an education so we have an educated workforce.”

 Meet Nick FerraroNick FerraroMnTCAssociate in Arts